carlosofscience/GuessWho/README.md

 Steps to run locally with eclipse.

-1 - First make sure to have all libraries for the project install in Eclipse to do so go to
+1 - First make sure to have all libraries for the project installed in Eclipse.
+To start go to:

 > Open Eclipse > Help > Eclipse Market place

-2 - search for "window builder" in the find search box
+2 - In the find search boxsearch for "window builder"

 make sure to install WindowBuilder 1.9.5 (DO NOT INSTALL  WindowBuilder 1.9.6.pre or any beta version)